DanyCaissy/SetFlairByKarma/setflairbykarma/README.md

 3- [Optional] Your bot can reply to the user to let them know their flair has been set.

-4- Save the date of the last comment that was processed in a sqlite database to ensure we don't ever process the same comment twice
+4- Saves the date of the last comment that was processed in a sqlite database to ensure we don't ever process the same comment twice

 _______